BACKGROUND

 That response doesn’t surprise me.
 I have heard so many people, at least those of a similar age to me, who state, without hesitation, that The Lion King is their favourite Disney animated movie.
 But, as with any movie, there will be ardent fans, and there will be “haters”.

 Now, don’t be concerned.
 I don’t hate The Lion King, but it took me a while to grow to like it.
 I always preferred the romantic princess films – I still do – and anything that wasn’t in that category, as a child, I mostly ignored.
 As I’ve gotten older and rewatched these animated films, I’ve found that I like the stories and the messages more, because I now actually understand them!
-But it is not my favourite, and just misses out on my Top 10.
+But it is not my favourite, and misses out on my Top 10 Disney Animated Movies by quite a way.

 PLOT